PAPERS, PRE-PRINTS, REVIEWS

 Cancer Research 2010 Aug 15;70(16):6412-9.
 PDF Abstract on Medline Supporting Info.

-The classic model of growth factor receptor signaling is that
+The classic model of growth factor receptor signaling is that the

-the activated receptor at the plasma membrane/endosomes,
+activated receptor at the plasma membrane/endosomes, activates

-activates down-stream pathways.
-Components of these
+down-stream pathways.
+Components of these pathways then enter

-expression.
-This paper contributes to a new model where the
+contributes to a new model where the receptor itself moves to the

-receptor itself moves to the nucleus and has direct effects on
+nucleus and has direct effects on transcription.
+We show that

-transcription.
-We show that nuclear IGF1R is associated with a
+nuclear IGF1R is associated with a more aggressive cancer,

-nuclear translocation could improve survival.
+improve survival.

 A streptavidin variant with slower biotin dissociation and increased mechanostability.